-Court-ordered Treatment for mental health care that is based on an evaluation and recommendation for such Treatment or Services by a Physician or a licensed psychologist, is deemed Medically Necessary.
+Court-ordered Treatment for mental health care that is based on an evaluation and recommendation for such Treatment or Services by a Physician or a licensed psychologist, is deemed Medically Necessary and Appropriate.

 Court-ordered Treatment for mental health care that is not based on an evaluation and recommendation as described above will be evaluated to determine medical necessity.
-Court-ordered Treatment that does not meet the criteria above will be covered if it is determined to be Medically Necessary and otherwise covered under this health care Plan.
+Court-ordered Treatment that does not meet the criteria above will be covered if it is determined to be Medically Necessary and Appropriate and otherwise covered under this health care Plan.

 Coverage is provided for Treatment of emotionally disabled Dependent children in a licensed Residential Behavioral Health Treatment Facility.
+"Emotionally disabled child" shall have the meaning set forth by the Minnesota Commissioner of Human Services in the rules relating to residential treatment facilities.